Ways to Celebrate St. Patrick’s Day in the Classroom

 St. Patrick’s Day is one of my FAVORITE holidays.
 I especially love all of the rainbow themed lessons, science experiments, crafts, snacks, and more!
-I’ve rounded up some of of my favorite things we do in our classroom plus other ideas I’ve seen around the web.
-Enjoy!
+I’ve rounded up some of my favorite things we do in our classroom plus other ideas I’ve seen around the web.
+I hope these ideas inspire you to make St. Patrick’s Day magical in your own classroom.

 Leprechaun Trap Family Project

-Another fun writing activity we completed that took very little prep work was this one.
-I used Astrobrights Paper for the strips and printed out the clouds on white paper.
+For a fun writing activity, make a rainbow!
+Used Astrobrights Paper for the strips and print out the clouds on white paper.
 Grab this and other Rainbow freebies at the bottom of this post!

-On St. Patrick’s Day, we’ll taste a rainbow!
-I’m having each child bring in a food that’s a color of the rainbow for the whole class to sample.
-Thankfully, we don’t have any food allergies this year so this activity is a possibility for us!
-The kids are really excited and are secretly planning what they’ll bring.
+On St. Patrick’s Day, we also like to taste a rainbow!
+Have each child bring in a food that’s a color of the rainbow for the whole class to sample.
+It goes without saying, but always be sure you don’t have food allergies in your classroom before doing this activity!
+Children can even use a rainbow snack mat to set up their snack before eating it.

 Here are few other rainbow activities from around the web.